Featured

 copy of written correspondence

-This comes from the outcome of the initial investigation into Bart’s complaint.
-Lana states in an earlier section of her investigation that she could find no evidence of bullying or harassment having taken place on the aircraft.
-She then says words I used in my appraisal amount to bullying and harassment.
+In an earlier section of the outcome of her investigation, Lana states that she could find no evidence of bullying or harassment having taken place on the aircraft.
+She then said words that I used in my feedback amount to bullying and harassment.
+Those words were “quite why”.

-During the grievance investigation I asked the company to confirm whether he had worked in First before.
+During the grievance investigation, I asked the company to confirm whether he had worked in First before.
 Inflight working positions are recorded electronically for every flight.
 I never received a response.

 Being Cabin Crew | The Ugly Truth Part 3